 SaaS marketing metrics that boost ROI.
 We all know that SaaS marketing is different.
 You’re dealing with a short buying cycle, the risk of churn, no physical product, and a demanding, fast-paced, crowded market.

 You’re also dealing with a potentially overwhelming amount of data.
 As Neil Patel puts it, in SaaS marketing, “Your greatest asset is your information.”
 Customer data comes at you from all sides.
-Which is great, obviously – harnessing the power of the data you collect can boost your sales, create amazing original content, and send your marketing ROI through the roof.
+This is great, obviously – harnessing the power of the data you collect can boost your sales, create amazing original content, and send your marketing ROI through the roof.

-But when you’re starting out, it can be difficult to know where to even start.
+But when you’re starting, it can be difficult to know where to even start.
 Which metrics are important to the bottom line – and which are just good for your ego?
-What information do you really need to be watching, and what can you let slide by?
+What information do you need to be watching, and what can you let slide by?
 Metrics are especially important in SaaS marketing because of the difference between SaaS and traditional sales.
 In the words of Ryan Hilliard of Codeless:

 “The traditional metrics fail to capture key elements that drive SaaS marketing ROI.
 The normal way of looking at metrics would bankrupt you in about three months.”